Frequently Asked Questions

 Tell us your preference:

 Not a fan of beets?
 Have lettuce left from last week?
-Customized market boxes will allow you to select preferences at sign-up and then customize each week 3-4 days ahead of delivery based on our harvest (see harvest schedule at bottom of this page).
+Customized CSA Market Boxes will allow you to select items for your box 5-6 days ahead of delivery based on our harvest (see harvest schedule at bottom of this page).
 This will help you eat everything in your box because you’ll love everything you are getting.

 Want “extra” items from the farm?
 With just a few clicks of a button, we’ll put those in your box.
 Which means less trips to the grocery store and more time in your day!